-began painting in June 2015, not long after my father was diagnosed with terminal cancer.
+I began painting in June 2015, shortly after my father was diagnosed with terminal cancer.
 I had always wanted to paint, but never did.
 I figured it was as good a time as any.
 I began with watercolors.
 They were low cost and not as messy as acrylics or oils.
-I was mesmerized by their beauty and how the pigments blended and flow together.
+I was mesmerized by their beauty and how the pigments blend and flow together.
 That summer, painting was my escape.
 My father passed away in August 2015, but I continue to paint.

 For me, painting is a meditative process.
-I can escape the nagging stress of my professional life and explore new dimensions of myself and the universe one brush stroke or paint drop at a time.
+I can escape the nagging stress of my professional life and explore new dimensions of my Self and the universe one brush stroke or paint drop at a time.
 My recent work is abstract.
-I believe that through abstract art, we escape the world of forms and categories and see the universe as it is: a series of wiggles.
-My goal is to free you from obligatory and patterned reactions to familiar scenes and to inspire a new and organic understanding of yourself and the universe we share.
+Through abstract art, we escape the world of forms and categories and see the universe as it is: a series of wiggles.
+My goal is to free you from obligatory and patterned reactions to familiar scenes and to inspire a new and organic understanding of your Self and the universe we share.

-Ultimately, I paint because it is fun and brings joy to my life.
-I share my art with you because I hope it will bring you joy too.
+Ultimately, I paint because it’s fun and makes me happy.
+I share my art with you because I hope it will make you happy, too.